-Definition of PHYTOPLANKTON
+Definition of phytoplankton

 : planktonic plant life

-Origin of PHYTOPLANKTON
+Origin and Etymology of phytoplankton

 International Scientific Vocabulary

 First Known Use: 1897See Words from the same year

 Britannica.com: Encyclopedia article about phytoplankton

 What made you want to look up phytoplankton?
 Please tell us where you read or heard it (including the quote, if possible).